Skip to content

 tutorial_web_services_pic25

-This will execute the web serviced and return the SessionId.
-To actually access the retrieved value, you need to drag the "GetResponseBodyObject" property to the script editor, under the previous line.
+This will execute the web service and return the SessionId.
+To access the retrieved value, drag the "GetResponseBodyObject" property to the script editor, under the previous line.
 Then add the JavaScript code

 var sessionId =

-to actually store the value.
+to store the value.
 We will also add a

 Tester.Message(sessionId);

-line afterwards to write out the value of the sessionId to the test report.
-This will help us make sure we are getting back a valid response from the web service.
+line afterwards to write the SessionId value to the test report.
+This will help ensure you are getting a valid response from the web service.
 You should now have the following code:

 tutorial_web_services_pic26